 In normal English, this means that insulin takes care of turning food into protein, glycogen (energy), or fat.

 Many of us have a sweet tooth.
 We are prone to overloading our systems with sugar.
 When too much sugar arrives in our bodies all at once, we create a “food processing” bottleneck for insulin.

 Imagine your body is an Amazon warehouse.
-The sugar truck arrives and packs all the parcels onto the conveyor belt at once.
-The workers (Insulin) cannot keep up with the handling of the boxes, but they have a trick.
+The sugar truck arrives (a morning breakfast with waffles and syrup) and packs all the parcels onto the conveyor belt at once.
+The workers (Insulin) cannot keep up with the processing of all these boxes arriving at the same time, but they have a trick.
 They grab the boxes which were destined for the muscles and other parts and pack them into a storeroom in the form of fat.
 The storeroom is the fat around your belly and the muffin-top of your hips.

 Over time, these workers become “resistant” to all the sugar parcels and they begin to work less effectively.
 (INSULIN RESISTANCE)

 The manager sees their plight, cancels the sugar delivery and the employees are no longer as resistant.
 In fact, they are so appreciative of the bulk sugar drop-offs, you could call them sensitive.
 (INULIN SENSITIVITY)